SoumyBhow/skyscraper/README.md

 Script to install [Skycraper](https://github.com/gemba/skyscraper) on Android Termux

 This project makes use of [Gemba's](https://github.com/gemba) fork.
+Originally it used both the original and [Detain's](https://github.com/detain/skyscraper) fork but they are no longer maintained.

 Original project by [Lars Muldjord](https://github.com/muldjord/skyscraper)